-- All-natural steak seasoning – A short cut way to add a lot of flavor to the beef while it cooks.
+- All-natural steak seasoning – A shortcut way to add a lot of flavor to the beef while it cooks.
 This is the one I’ve used for years; it has all recognizable ingredients and no additives.

 - Onion, carrot, red pepper, garlic – Finely chop these aromatics and saute with the beef to add extra nutrition and flavor.
-(Picky kids likely won’t notice them!)
+(A great way to sneak in nutrition for picky eaters!)

 - Red wine vinegar – Lends acidity to the sauce and balances out the sweetness.

 - Worcestershire sauce – Enhances that bold meaty taste.
-I like the Lea & Perrin’s brand because it has all recognizable ingredients and is gluten-free.
+I highly recommend the Lea & Perrin’s brand because it has all recognizable ingredients and is gluten-free.

 How to Freeze for Later: To make sloppy joes into a freezer meal, fully cook and then let the sloppy joe mixture cool.
 Place in a freezer bag or freezer-safe container.
 Try to remove as much air as possible and seal tightly before freezing.
 Here are our favorite freezer containers.

 How to Prepare From Frozen: Thaw the meal using one of these safe methods.
 Warm the meat mixture over medium-low heat on the stove or on Low in the slow cooker, gently stirring until heated through.
 (Tip: Add chicken or beef broth if it needs more liquid.)
 Serve as directed in the recipe.